Special Relativity -- Applications to astronomy and the accelerator physics

-It is generally believed that the theory of relativity appears to conform to the phenomenon of stellar aberration claiming it is a consequence of the motion of observers relative to light sources.
-In particular, the conventional method used to explain the aberration phenomena is based on the belief that there is no aberration for the starlight radiated from the star moving with the same velocity as the earth.
-However, aberration shift, as inferred from astronomical observations, behaves asymmetrically.
-It should be stressed that it is the telescope and not the star that must change its velocity (relative to the fixed stars) to cause aberration.
+We now turn to a simple scaling model for stellar aberration, illustrated in Fig. \ref{B405}.
+Consider a scale transformation involving both the linear dimensions of the source and the distance between the source and the observer.
+This approach allows us to derive a condition for optical similarity between the aberration of light from a distant star and that from an Earth-based source.
+Such a transformation can assist in the preliminary design of an Earth-based experimental setup, where an incandescent lamp is used in place of a star.

-We want now to discuss a simple scaling model for the stellar aberration, Fig. \ref{B405}.
-Let us consider the scale transformation of the source linear dimension and the distance between the source and observer.
-We will obtain a condition for optical similarity between the aberration of light from a distant star and from the earth-based source.
-This scale transformation may help in the initial design of the earth-based setup using incandescent lamp as a point-like source instead of a star.
+Scaling model for stellar aberration using an Earth-based setup with an incandescent lamp.
+Based on astronomical observations, we know what to expect even without invoking special relativity.
+Remarkably, by measuring the aberration of light alone—without referencing anything external to Earth—it is possible to determine the Earth's orbital speed around the Sun.

-The peculiarity of point-like sources is that radiation emitted at one instant form a sphere around the source and the measuring instrument always influences the measured radiation.
-Source field diffraction can be divided into categories - the Fresnel (near-zone) diffraction and Fraunhofer ( or telescopic) diffraction.
-If the Fraunhofer (or equivalently, far zone) approximation $z > D^2/\lambda$ is satisfied, then quadratic phase factor is approximately unity over the detection aperture.
-Here $D$ is the aperture width, $\lambda$ is the wavelength of the radiation, and $z$ is the distance between source and observer.
-In the far zone a point source produces in front of pupil detection effectively a plane wave.
-The plane wave fronts of starlight entering the telescope are imaged by the lens to a diffraction spot which lies in the focal plane.
-It worth noting that we consider the divergence of the transmitted radiation, $\lambda/D$, that is relatively small compared to the aberration angle, $\theta_a = v/c$.
+A star ( or an incandescent lamp) is a system of elementary statistically independent point sources.
+Point-source field diffraction can be divided into categories - the Fresnel (near-zone) diffraction and Fraunhofer ( or telescopic) diffraction.
+If the Fraunhofer (or equivalently, far zone) approximation $z > D^2/\lambda$ is satisfied, then the quadratic phase factor is approximately unity over the detection aperture.
+Here $D$ is the aperture width, $\lambda$ is the wavelength of the radiation, and $z$ is the distance between the source and observer.
+In the far zone, a point source produces in front of pupil detection effectively a plane wave.
+The plane wavefronts of starlight entering the telescope are imaged by the lens to a diffraction spot that lies in the focal plane.
+It is worth noting that we consider the divergence of the transmitted radiation, $\lambda/D$, that is relatively small compared to the aberration angle, $\theta_a = v/c$.